opendilab/DI-star/README.md

 Mac users on Apple Silicon can run:
 `python play.py --mps --model1 rl_model --game_type agent_vs_bot`

+Showing off different scenarios to use MPS (Metal) on Apple Silicon macOS; if MPS isn’t available, it falls back to CPU.
+And if you really want CPU only, you can pass --cpu.

+## Human vs Agent (Default) with MPS
+`python play.py`
+A “human_vs_agent” match using rl_model.pth (since model1 is "default"), with MPS as long as your system supports it.
+If MPS isn’t there, it prints a warning and runs on CPU.

+## Human vs Agent with a Custom Model
+Suppose you have a file my_rl_model.pth in the same folder as play.py:
+`python play.py --model1 my_rl_model`
+This instructs the script to look for my_rl_model.pth.
+You’re still in “human_vs_agent” mode by default, so the AI uses your custom model, and you can go head-to-head as the human.

+## Agent vs Bot on MPS
+`python play.py --game_type agent_vs_bot`
+Here the AI model (model1) faces off against the built-in bot at difficulty bot10.
+If you want a lower-level bot, say bot7, do this:
+`python play.py --model2 bot7 --game_type agent_vs_bot`
+The script will interpret “bot7” as the bot difficulty rather than a model file on disk.

+## Agent vs Agent
+Use two different models:
+`python play.py --game_type agent_vs_agent --model1 rl_model --model2 sl_model`
+Now you have a reinforcement-learning model against a supervised-learning model.
+Both will run on MPS (or CPU fallback) with no human players.

+5. Forcing CPU Mode

+If you don’t want MPS for some reason (maybe you’re testing CPU performance), you can override:

+python play.py --cpu

+This forcibly uses the CPU, ignoring MPS even if it’s available.

+6. Another Human vs Agent Example

+Imagine you’ve trained some advanced RL brain named grandmaster_model.pth.
+You want to see if you can beat it:

+python play.py --model1 grandmaster_model

+It’ll attempt MPS first, default to “human_vs_agent,” and use grandmaster_model.pth for the AI side.
+Let the showdown begin!

+That’s it!
+These examples should help you jump right into your preferred StarCraft II matchups, whether it’s a human player, a built-in bot, or a pair of AI models.
+Enjoy battling it out under Apple Metal (MPS) acceleration!

 ## License and Attribution
 This project is licensed under the [Apache 2.0 License](./LICENSE).
 The original DI-star is (c) OpenDILab, and all work in this fork is (c) 2024 Jaymari Chua.